Table of Contents

 Why I like them:

-I like succulents and cactus because they are usually really funky looking.
+I like succulents and cacti because they are usually really funky looking.
 They are like little living sculptures.

 How Much Light?